deepik27/simple-toolchain-20210602121701501/README_For_SaaS.md

   ```
 Your very own instance of the IBM IoT for Automotive - Fleet Management Starter Application is now deployed on Bluemix.

-## <a name="connect2iot4a"></a>Connecting to IoT for Automotive service
+## <a id="connect2iot4a"></a> Connecting to IoT for Automotive service

 ### Configuring IoT for Automotive endpoints and credentials
-The app reads REST API endpoints of IoT for Automotive from an environment variable specified for an instance of the app and connects to the service thru the endpoints.
-Set the endpoints as follows.
+The app reads REST API endpoints and credentials of IoT for Automotive from an environment variable on Bluemix to connect to the service.
+Set the environment valuable as follows.

 1. Open the [Bluemix dashboard][bluemix_dashboard_url] in your browser.
 1. Open the IBM IoT for Automotive service.